 - 1 lb. raw shrimp, peeled, tail-off (454 grams)

 - Set a large pot of water to boil over medium-high heat on the stovetop.

-- When the water in the pot starts to boil, add the black soybean spaghetti and turn the heat down to medium.
-Cook the pasta for three minutes, then add the raw shrimp to the pot and continue cooking for 2-3 minutes.
+- When the water in the pot starts to boil, add the spaghetti and turn the heat down to medium.
+Cook the pasta according to the directions on the box.
+Add the shrimp during the last 2-3 minutes of cooking time.

 - Drain the shrimp and spaghetti in a colander.
 Return it to the pot (off the heat), and stir in the carrot spirals and the sauce.

 - Divide between serving bowls.
 Garnish with the pumpkin-shaped carrots, sliced scallions, and pumpkin seeds.
 Enjoy!

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be inaccurate, so please don't sweat the numbers too much.

 - Papaya Popsicles

 - Matcha Popsicles

 - Sumac-Roasted Pumpkin Seeds